briansunter/graph/site/src/content/logseq/recurrence-relation-masters-theorem-dividing.md

 each row is $\frac{n}{2^k}$

-How many rows are there? and in each row how much work is being ?
+How many rows are there? and in each row how much work is being done?

-so n work being  k times
+so n work being done k times

 Assume $\frac{n}{2^k}=1$